Likaeus/Comic-Api-Server/README.md

 In order to run this server an .env file is needed with the next format:
 API_KEY="your api key from comic vine"

+*NOTE* It is important to run spm install once to install node.js dependencies